ReDevCafe/FantasyLifeI-ModTemplate/README.md

 ## Configuring Mod Info
 > [!TIP]
-> You can customize youuur mod's metadata directly in the `CMakeLists.txt` file by editing the following variables:
+> You can customize your mod's metadata directly in the `CMakeLists.txt` file by editing the following variables:
 > ```cmake
-> set(MOD_NAME "ANiceMod")
+> set(MOD_NAME "MyCuteModUwU")
 > set(MOD_AUTHOR "CuteDev")
 > set(MOD_VERSION "1.0.0-REL")
 >```